Zehelein/pg-transactional-outbox/examples/rabbitmq/README.md

 The package.json files include a "dev:watch" and "debug:watch" for development and a "start" script that can be used after the project was built.

+# Notes

+The RabbitMQ connection is using [Rascal](https://github.com/onebeyond/rascal) to send and receive messages.
+This library is built on top of [amqplib](https://www.npmjs.com/package/amqplib) and adds a lot of options to make message delivery more resilient.

+This example uses a rather minimalistic configuration.
+If you want to use it for production scenarios please check their documentation.
+You would at least need to configure redeliveries and retries, maybe add message encryption and other logic.